slime-systems/slime-document--support/docs/guides.md

 Please note that the `data` claim is a custom claim; it is not backed by the JWT standard.

-Then you have to set `iat` and `aud` claims for the JWT;
+Then, set `iat` and `aud` claims for the JWT;
 the technical details of what they are for are out of the scope of this document.
 Let's say the claims make the token more secure against advisories;
-if you are curious, google for the details later.
+if you are curious, Google for the details later.

 ~~~javascript
 jwtBuilder.setIssuedAt().setAudience('thai-document.slime.systems')